Low Libido in Women

 Tower Urology’s board-certified urological team is a leader in effectively treating women’s sexual health, with specialists trained in all aspects.

 Tower Urology is a proud affiliate of Cedars-Sinai Medical Center, ranked #1 in California and #2 nationwide by U.S. News & World Report.
-This partnership reflects our dedication to delivering the highest standard of urologic care alongside the best urologists in Los Angeles.
+This partnership reflects our dedication to delivering the highest standard of urological care alongside the best urologists in Los Angeles.
 Our years of experience and access to Cedars-Sinai’s world-class facilities ensure that our exceptional and innovative urological care positions Tower Urology as a leader in Southern California.
 We invite you to establish care with Tower Urology.
 Please make an appointment online or call us at (310) 854-9898.

 Tower Urology is conveniently located for patients throughout Southern California and the Los Angeles area, including Beverly Hills, Santa Monica, West Los Angeles, West Hollywood, Culver City, Hollywood, Venice, Marina del Rey, and Downtown Los Angeles.
 Our services include treatment for anorgasmia, clitoral adhesions, clitoral pain, and low libido in women.